 Thanks to advancements in mobile technology, you no longer have to leave those incredible games at home.
 Instead, with a Nintendo 64 emulator for your phone, you can take Star Fox or Goldeneye anywhere you go, right in your pocket.
 The N64 emulator scene is huge, and it’s no different on Android devices.
-Unlike many consoles, there are quite a few selections for emulators on Android, and it might be a bit confusing which one to choose.
-If you’re looking for a guide for the N64 emulator market on Android, you’ve come to the right place: we’ve found the best one.
+There’s several N64 emulators for Android, however, which might make it a bit of a confusing choice.
+If you’re looking for a guide for the N64 emulator market on Android, we’ve found the best one.

 One of my favorite features of Mupen64Plus is the ability to unzip files immediately.
 When moving my local ROMs over from my PC to my Shield Tablet, I prefer to do so in .zip format, as to save time and file size.
 Mupen allows you to immediately unzip these files in-app, thus sparing the user from having to do so in a file manager application.
 Definitely cool.
 The app isn’t the prettiest emulator I’ve tested—that definitely belongs to the DS emulator DraStic, or maybe the PSP emulator PPSSPP—but it is clean enough to find any menus and settings you may need for in-game control.
 Mapping my controller for the Shield was a quick and easy process, and I was up and running in minutes.
 I didn’t even have to turn the game controls off—they disable themselves after only five seconds of non-use by default.